Gruss History, Family Crest & Coats of Arms

 Early History of the Gruss family

 This web page shows only a small excerpt of our Gruss research.
-Another 165 words (12 lines of text) covering the years 178 and 1789 are included under the topic Early Gruss History in all our PDF Extended History products and printed products wherever possible.
+Another 83 words (6 lines of text) covering the years 178 and 1789 are included under the topic Early Gruss History in all our PDF Extended History products and printed products wherever possible.

 Gruss Spelling Variations

 Changes of spelling have occurred in most surnames.
 The earliest explanation is that during the early development of the French language, names were not yet fixed in spelling.
 Usually a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
 This depended on accent, and local accents frequently changed the spelling of a name.
 Some variables were adopted by different branches of the family name.
 Hence, there are some spelling variations of the name Gruss, including Gris, Griss, Grix, LeGris, Legris, Legriss and many more.

 Early Notables of the Gruss family (pre 1700)

 More information is included under the topic Early Gruss Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Gruss family